 Again, what drove me to experiment on myself with binaural beats is the part of a story that focuses heavily on the "possible" power that the use of binaural beats can bring.
 One of my main inventor characters developed a special "cage" wherein more than one person could experience the power of the beats at the same time, thus allowing for them to experience common thought.
 I still want to try this for real.

 In the story, a romance blossomed, and a high level of ESP happened because of the beats.
 Was it really possible?
 I had to find out!

 Okay, let’s say you are half tempted to purposely try this out on yourself as I have.
-If so, I would suggest first looking at its many uses and start only on one area and then, after becoming more practiced, try some others.
+If so, I would suggest first looking at its many uses and starting only on one area and then, after becoming more practiced, try some others.
 Remember, the object is to train your brain, not confuse it, or try to trick it.

-And yes, there are some side-effects that I experienced such as mild headaches, rapid heartbeat, and "over" focusing.
+And yes, there are some side effects that I experienced, such as mild headaches, rapid heartbeat, and "over" focusing.
 Most of these side-effects were a direct result of me misusing certain binaural beats.